Need help paying for your plan?

 You can use the money already in the account for eligible medical expenses, including doctor, telehealth and online/virtual visits, lab fees, prescriptions, dental and vision care and any copayments for these visits.
 You can’t pay your monthly health plan premium with your HSA account.
 And you can’t contribute money to the account once you no longer have an HSA-compatible health plan.
 Learn more.

 Due to the Coronavirus Aid, Relief and Economic Security (CARES) Act, you can now use your HSA funds to buy over-the-counter medications and feminine care products without a prescription.
-These changes are retroactive to Jan.
-1, 2020.

 Who can help me pick a plan?